IlyaDonskikh/mr-publisher/README.md

 - Avoid complexity
 - Reduce coupling

-So, developers and use cases have to be friends🤝 forever at least for reasons outlined above.
+So, developers and Mr. Publisher have to be friends🤝 forever at least for reasons outlined above.

 ## Installation